marcosnils/vimfiles/README.markdown

 Mac OS X and most Linux distros come with Ruby already.
 If you're in Windows look for Luis Lavena's latest Ruby Installer on [http://rubyforge.org/projects/rubyinstaller/](http://rubyforge.org/projects/rubyinstaller/)

-* Ack

-You can download Ack standalone from http://betterthangrep.com/ using their own instructions:
-    `curl http://betterthangrep.com/ack-standalone > ~/bin/ack && chmod 0755 !#:3`

-On Windows, download the ack-standalone, and perl(git already ships with it) than, create a `ack.cmd` on Windows path with the following content: `@"C:\Program Files\Git\bin\perl" C:\dev\ack-standalone.pl %*` adjusting the paths for your needs.

-* Pandoc

-Pandoc is used to transform Markdown files into another document types.
-I use to generate RTF versions of Markdown text.

-You can download Pandoc from [http://johnmacfarlane.net/pandoc/](http://johnmacfarlane.net/pandoc/) and install into your platform path.

 My personal mappings
 --------------------